UnsocialDEV/ChunkQueueTweaks/README.md

 3. Raise `ExtremeSpeed`.
 4. Raise `MinThrottleFactor` closer to `1.0`.

-### If `/tpa` or teleport mods are corrected incorrectly
+### If legitimate Vintage Story teleports are corrected incorrectly

 Try:

 1. Keep `AllowTeleportGraceHeuristic` set to `true`.
 2. Lower `TeleportMinimumDistance` if teleports are short.
-3. Increase `TeleportGraceCooldownMs` only if repeated legitimate teleports need more spacing.
+3. Increase `TeleportGraceCooldownMs` only if repeated legitimate server-side teleports need more spacing.
 4. Confirm the player was not already being corrected or flagged for speed abuse before teleporting.

 ## Build Requirements